FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 Same monitor and photo setup as the color-banded mess from the beginning of the article.
 No trickery with different zoom levels or filters.
 The noise is essentially invisible.
 It's my own article and still I'm surprised myself at the effectiveness of that simple one-liner.

-Technically, the proper way to achieve banding free-ness is to perform [error diffusion dithering](https://en.wikipedia.org/wiki/Error_diffusion), since that would breakup just the quantized steps of the gradient, without touching the color between the steps.
-But other than [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering), there is no GPU friendly way to do this and even very faint [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) is detectable by human vision, since it applies a fixed pattern.
+The proper way to achieve banding free-ness is [error diffusion dithering](https://en.wikipedia.org/wiki/Error_diffusion).
+It breaks up just the quantized steps of the gradient, without touching the color in-between.
+But other than [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering), there is no GPU friendly way to do this and even very faint [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) with its fixed pattern is easily detected by human vision.

 When talking about gradients, adding noise works just fine though, even though it's not proper error diffusion.
 Simply applying noise with the strength of one 8-bit grayscale value `(1.0 / 255.0) * gradientNoise(gl_FragCoord.xy)` side-steps a bunch of issues and the code footprint is tiny to boot.

 Additionally we subtract the average added brightness of `(0.5 / 255.0)` to keep the brightness the same, since we are introducing the noise via addition, though the difference is barely noticeable.
 Here is a part of the gradient with a threshold applied and zoomed in, to see how both gradient and noise interact.

 <figure>
 	<img src="threshold.png" alt="Above WebGL gradient thresholded and zoomed in" />